Prospectus for Car-Free Eco-Living in L.A. Eco-Village

 – State Senate District 24 (currently Kevin de Leon)

 We believe all of the above public officials will be enthusiastic and will want to be associated with this and other similar projects in the LA area.
 Please let us know if you hear of their concerns.
-We have introduced the project concept to the RVNC Board, Councilman Mitch O’Farrell, and Congressman Becerra, all of whom have expressed interest.
+We have introduced the project concept to the RVNC Board, Councilman Mitch O’Farrell, and former Congressman Becerra in addition to Mayor Eric Garcetti, all of whom have expressed interest.

-CRSP is a nonprofit 501.c.3 tax exempt corporation founded in 1980.
+CRSP is a nonprofit 501.c.3 tax exempt corporation founded in 1980 and received its tax exempt status from the IRS in 1984.
 It is a resource center for small cooperative ecological communities and neighborhoods seeking to go sustainable.
-The two block LAEV demonstration neighborhood has been the primary project of CRSP for the past 25 years.
+The two block LAEV demonstration neighborhood has been the primary project of CRSP since 1993.

-The purchase price for the property is $1,139,000.
+The purchase price for the property was $1,139,000.
 The development cost is projected to be $9,000,000.
-With $1 million already committed to CRSP’s Ecological Revolving Loan Fund (ELF), we are still seeking loans from $5,000 to $100,000 for the initial purchase and pre-development expenses.
+The initial acquisition money was raised from our constituents with low interest loans and variable principal payback periods.
+These loans came into CRSP’s Ecological Revolving Loan Fund (ELF), so the property is owned outright.
+We continue to provide socially responsible loan opportunities from $5,000 to $100,000 for on-going pre-development expenses.
 We are paying 1.5% interest on loans of 6 months, 1 year, 18 months, 3 years, 5 years or more.
 Interest is paid out quarterly.
 Other amounts or arrangements can be negotiated.

 NOTE OF INTEREST TO POTENTIAL LENDERS